-Do you want to double the revenue in your e-commerce store this year?
-Who doesn’t, right?!
+Do you want to double your e-commerce revenue this year?
+Who wouldn’t want that kind of growth, right?!
+The key lies in comprehending today’s three e-commerce multipliers!

 Here’s a video if you prefer to watch rather than read, but I go into more detail in the post below.